Kerberos Delegation

 Concretely, during exchanges with the Domain Controller as described in the Kerberos in Active Directory article, when the user asks for a TGS (KRB_TGS_REQ), he will specify the SPN of the service he wants to use.
 It is at this point that the Domain Controller will look for the two prerequisites :

-• Is the TRUSTED_FOR_DELEGATION flag set in the attributes of the account associated to the SPN.
+flag set in the attributes of the account associated to the SPN. - Is the

 If both prerequisites are met, then the Domain Controller will respond to the user with a KRB_TGS_REP containing standard information, but it will also contains a copy of the user’s TGT in his response, and a new associated session key.